 Each Marvel film has a fable-like allegory placed upon the characters.
 This is a perfectly legitimate approach at extracting affinity and insight, yet none of them have been particularly successful at either.
 They still feel like cold, corporate confections designed not to enrapture but to expand its own brand.

-In Captain America: Civil War – the 3rd Captain America film, the 1st film of Phase One and the 13th film overall in the Marvel Cinematic Universe – the characters are concerned with the endangerment that their powers inflict on innocent civilians.
+In Captain America: Civil War – the 3rd Captain America film, the 1st film of Phase Three and the 13th film overall in the Marvel Cinematic Universe – the characters are concerned with the endangerment that their powers inflict on innocent civilians.
 We know this because all the actors are habitually looking at the ground with solemn expressions during tight close-ups.
 These expository sequences are interspersed with scenes of either smug comedy or chases and battles, some of which are quite stirring.

 After the destruction in Sokovia in Avengers: Age of Ultron and an opening fight here that slays even more citizens in Nigeria, the Avengers face the censure of the global civic, leading the United Nations to create the Sokovia Accords, their goal being to regulate superhero interference.